Michael James Remodeling

 When selecting appliances, be sure to consider size, finishes, features, and of course, budget.

-Step 4: Plan Your Kitchen Layout
+Step 4: Design Your Kitchen Layout

 After a remodel, a kitchen should be comfortable and usable, as well as beautiful.
 Designing and choosing the layout is a critical part of the remodeling process.
 A good layout makes use of the work triangle.
-Work areas, such as the sink, stove top, and mixing area, should be arranged so they each act as the point of a triangle, making them easily and logically accessible.
+Work areas, such as the sink, stove top, and refrigerator, should be arranged so they each act as the point of a triangle, making them easily and logically accessible.

 When planning the design of the kitchen, group like areas together.
 For example, the sink and dishwasher should be near each other, as both need plumbing.
 A cook typically needs to rinse dishes in the sink before loading them in the dishwasher, too.
 It also makes sense to lay out the kitchen so that dish and glassware storage is within reach of the sink and dishwasher area, to make unloading the dishwasher a more efficient chore.
 Similarly the refrigerator, pantry and prep area should be near each other with the sink a part of that triangle.